ossf/scorecard/docs/checks.md

   - [having applications and _not_ libraries pin to specific versions](https://jbeckwith.com/2019/12/18/package-lock/);
   - using automated tools to notify applications when their dependencies are outdated;
-  - using applications that _do_ pin dependencies update quickly.
+  - quickly updating applications that do pin dependencies.

 _Limitations:_ This check should apply only to applications, as libraries shouldn't normally have enforced pinned dependencies.
 Unfortunately, Scorecards